How do I use Draft State in Modules?

 Modules control the entire flow of your course and its content.
 When you add items to a Module, please be aware that the status of the Module overrides the state of the individual module items.
 You may want to consider leaving all Module items in an unpublished state until you are ready to publish the entire Module.

 For instance, if you add a published Discussion to an unpublished Module, students cannot view the Discussion on the Modules page.
 However, they will still be able to see the Discussion in other areas of Canvas, such as the Discussions Index Page, the Syllabus, and the Calendar, but they will not be able to open or participate in the Discussion.
 Please be aware of these potential scenarios when adding course content to a Module.

 Modules also supports publishing or unpublishing files, in addition to setting a file as restricted.
 The restricted status applies to files only and can hide files from students.
 However, please be aware that restricted files may still be visible to students when they are added to modules.
 Learn more about restricting files in Canvas.

 View Status of All Modules

 On the Index page, you can view the state of each module.
-Green cloud icons with a white checkmark indicate the module is published.
+Green cloud icons indicate the module is published.
 Gray cloud icons indicate unpublished modules.
 You can change the status of a module by toggling the published or unpublished icons.

 Publish a Module